SneakySims/SneakyLib/README.md

     * Hard Sound: `HR11GFFB00`
     * These values were checked by generating multiple floors in Maxis' HomeCrafter and comparing the differences between the floors.
     * It is unknown what the other values mean.
+* The game automatically replaces missing wall/floor strings with default text from `Build.iff`'s `PluginWall` and `PluginFloor`
+* SimTech says that `SPR#` is used for floors, but that's not the case, all floors use `SPR2`!

 ### Reading SPR# Images and Converting

 ```kotlin